JamesCalhoon/hello-world/README.md

 #14: I probably shouldn't have changed my major, but I can't stand being graded on Creative Writing where there are expectations put on something that should be inherently subjective.

 #15: Woo!
 Half-way there!

+#16: Also, is there some kind of spell-check on GitHub?
+I realized that might be an issue while typing "inherently" in #13.